Restoration and Management

 Restoration news

-Photo caption: Aerial view of new 160-parcel at Pheasant Branch Conservancy Article by: Gary Sater, Co-Chair, Restoration & Management Committee This past February, the last 40-acre quadrant within the 160-acre addition on the northern border of Pheasant Branch Conservancy was planted with a rich and diverse seed mix by Dane County Parks.
-This entire area […]
+Photo caption: Aerial view of 160-parcel at Pheasant Branch Conservancy Article by: Gary Sater, Co-Chair, Restoration & Management Committee This past February, the last 40-acre quadrant within the 160-acre addition on the northern border of Pheasant Branch Conservancy was planted with a rich and diverse seed mix by Dane County Parks.
+This entire area was […]

 Photo caption: Buckthorn removal on southeast corridor trail Article by: Hans Hilbert, Co-President, Friends of Pheasant Branch Conservancy Continuing Conservation The Friends of Pheasant Branch Conservancy have a long history with invasive species.
 Over a quarter century ago, volunteers began efforts to restore and manage the Pheasant Branch Conservancy, focusing then on the hillsides and […]